The Orthologic of Epistemic Modals: Algebraic semantics

 Finally, note that the \textit{subortholattice} of $L$ generated by $p$ is the four-element \textit{Boolean} algebra:

 Thus, if we think of $p$ as a non-modal proposition such as `it is raining' and generate further propositions using disjunction, conjunction, and negation, the result is Boolean.
-The failures of distributivity, orthomodularity, and pseudocomplementation discussed above essentially involve epistemic modals.\end{example}
+This corresponds to the fact that the failures of distributivity, orthomodularity, pseudocomplementation, and disjunctive syllogism discussed above essentially involve epistemic modals.
+In \S~\ref{DistinguishSec}, we return to this observation and show how to recover full classical reasoning for a Boolean fragment of our language interpreted in Boolean subalgebras of our lattices.\end{example}